-Fast Retailing : cuts outlook on pandemic woes despite Uniqlo June rebound | MarketScreener
+Fast Retailing cuts outlook on pandemic woes despite Uniqlo June rebound | MarketScreener

 It forecast operating profit of 130 billion yen ($1.21 billion) for the year through August, down 50% from a year earlier rather than a previously expected 44%, following a surprise loss of 4 billion yen in the March-May quarter.

-It also forecast annual sales to fall 13 percent to 1.99 billion yen, ending 16 straight years of growth.
+It also forecast annual sales to fall 13 percent to 1.99 trillion yen, ending 16 straight years of growth.

 "We have seen a large decline in both revenue and profit across the business," CFO Takeshi Okazaki told reporters.